 South Indian Vada should be relished when hot.
 If left for long it loses its crispiness.
 Enjoy South Indian vada with hot sambhar and spicy coconut Chutney

 Freshly prepared coconut chutney goes very well with vada.
 Sambhar is also preferred along with chutney, but chutney is a must with vada.

 - Fresh coconut grated – 1 cup

 - Asafetida 1 pinch.

 Fry the chilies in little oil, add asafetida and curry leaves at the end, fry for 1 min.
-Grind the fried gram to a power in a dry mixer jar, then add all other ingredients and grind to a homogeneous mixture with water.
-Put it in a bowl and garnish with coriander leaves.
+Grind the fried gram to a powder in a dry mixer jar, then add all other ingredients and grind to a homogeneous mixture with water.
+Put it in a bowl, temper it and garnish with coriander leaves.

-- Finely chopped Onion or Pudina can be added to Vada Mix to get a different taste.
+- Finely chopped Onion or Pudina can be added to South Indian vada Mix to get a different taste.

-- If the batter is not as thick as required, you can add a spoon of rice flour to make it thick.
+- If the batter is not as thick as required, you can add an extra spoon of rice flour or cornflour to make it thick.